There is free movement of plants and plant material within the EU into Guernsey subject to a number of exceptions:

 Import restrictions apply to a range of tree and woody shrub species originating from mainland EU countries.
 Guernsey has EU Protected Zone Status for a number of quarantine pests and diseases that can infect these plants.
 Contact us for further advice.

 The commercial importation of plants is strictly controlled.
-Most commercial imports must be accompanied by an EU Plant Passport to indicated that the place of production has been officially inspected and found to be free from quarantine pests and diseases.
+All commercial imports must be accompanied by an EU Plant Passport to indicated that the place of production has been officially inspected and found to be free from quarantine pests and diseases.

 Imports from outside the European Union